 You also have the possibility in the vicinity of:

-- Discover the most beautiful D-Day beaches, emblematic places of this turning point in history: the 5 main beaches each have their own specificities and history, so it is difficult to make a choice, why not visit them all?
-There are several organized tours that will appeal to you if you are passionate about the Second World War and the D-Day Landings.
+- Discover the most beautiful D-Day beaches, emblematic places of this turning point in history: the 5 main beaches each have their own specificities and history, so it’s hard to choose between them all.
+If you’re passionate about the Second World War and the D-Day Landings, there are several organized tours to choose from.
 Remember to book your place as soon as possible!
-If you want to walk on the most beautiful beaches of Normandy by your own means, find all our advices here.
+If you’d like to explore Normandy’s most beautiful beaches on your own, find all our tips here.

-- Marvel at the most beautiful sites of the D-Day landings: The arrival of the Allied troops on the Normandy coast in 1944 and the Battle of Normandy left a lasting impression on the region and the world.
-It can be difficult to plan a trip with so many beaches, museums, batteries and other places to visit.
-Passionate about history and travel, we will help you organize your itinerary to see the most of it and especially enjoy it!
-To do this, we have listed the 25 major D-Day sites in Normandy.
+- Marvel at the most beautiful D-Day sites: The arrival of Allied troops on the Normandy coast in 1944 and the Battle of Normandy left an indelible mark on the region and the world.
+With so many beaches, museums, batteries and other places to visit, it can be hard to plan a trip.
+We’re passionate about history and travel, and can help you plan your itinerary so you can see and enjoy as much as possible!
+To do this, we’ve listed the 25 major D-Day sites in Normandy.

 OUR ADVICE FOR RENTING A CAR IN Normandy